There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 In determining our rankings, we’ve looked at a variety of factors.

 - Technical Specifications.
 This includes factors like refresh rate, input lag, response time, screen size, resolution, connectivity and the type of panel used.
-They effect everything from image clarity to game-play smoothness.
+They affect everything from image clarity to game-play smoothness.

 - Built-In Features.
 All monitor manufacturers include their own software and features.
-These include ergonomic suites that protect your eyes, all the way to game changing improvements like Nvidia’s G-Sync.
-Physical aspects such as screen manoeuvrability must also be considered.
+These include ergonomic suites that protect your eyes, all the way to game-changing improvements like Nvidia’s G-Sync.
+Physical aspects such as screen maneuverability must also be considered.